-Two page summary of the goals, focus and schedule of the Teaching Cultures Survey, including information about the questionnaire
+Two-page summary of the goals, focus and schedule of the Teaching Cultures Survey, including information about the questionnaire

 Further information about the goals, approach and outcomes of the Teaching Cultures Survey are available on the project website